alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 states.MA     // also 'Massachusetts'
 ```

-# Looping through a hash with for...in
+# Looping through an object with for...in

 ```js
 for (let state in states) {